 In Europe and Israel, we sell NexoBrid, primarily through our own sales force consisting of a marketing team of specialized and knowledgeable sales representatives in Europe, focusing on leading burn centers and Key Opinion Leaders (KOL) management.
 We have obtained national reimbursement for NexoBrid in Belgium, Italy, and Greece and we continue to locally execute our market access strategy for most of Europe to obtain procurement by burn centers and hospitals as part of their budget, or under local, regional or national reimbursement, depending on the specific process required in each country.
 We believe that additional burn units in large hospitals as well as smaller hospitals will follow the treatment trends once established by the burn centers.
 See "-Government Legislation and Regulation-Pharmaceutical Coverage, Pricing and Reimbursement."
-Furthermore, we are establishing additional distribution channels through local partners to extend outreach in EU (Sweden, Finland, Denmark, France, Switzerland, Greece, Malta, Bulgaria, Cyprus, Portugal, the Netherlands and Luxemburg), where NexoBrid is already approved for marketing as part of the European marketing authorization.
+Furthermore, we are establishing additional distribution channels through local partners to extend outreach in EU (Sweden, Finland, France, Switzerland, Greece, Malta, Bulgaria and Cyprus,), where NexoBrid is already approved for marketing as part of the European marketing authorization.
+On November 2023, we expanded NexoBrid's European market presence by establishing a collaboration with PolyMedics Innovations (PMI) for the promotion of NexoBrid in Germany, Austria, Belgium, the Netherlands and Luxembourg.
 In addition to receiving marketing authorization for NexoBrid in the European Union, key opinion leaders in the burn care field worldwide are already aware of NexoBrid's efficiency in removing eschar due to hundreds of scientific presentations and several award-winning abstracts at international and national conferences and about 120 peer-reviewed papers.